 Photographs and thoughts about my interests and life.

 Hi I'm Martin Smith, a amateur photographer that likes to shoot solely film.
 I use black & white with the odd colour image thrown in and mainly use a Leica M4-2 & M3 with Summicron 35mm and 50mm lenses.
 I tend to shoot anything I like, objects, scenes, landscape or street life.
 My film of choice now is Fomapan 100 Classic.

 Analogue images in a digital world

-Spanning the Years With Words and Pictures
+Spanning the Years

 A blog for my interest in film photography, 'classic' cameras and legacy lenses.
 A randomly changing display of some of my film cameras, from old folders and pocket Olympus to Mamya Press, is dispayed above when the blog is opened